Graduate School Rules

 Low Scholarship/Unsatisfactory Progress

 Formal action may be taken at the Graduate School sanctioned levels in the absence of satisfactory progress, and after all informal approaches have been unsuccessful.

-The lowest level of formal action is "Warn".
-This is not reported officially to the Graduate School and in that sense has no long-term consequences yet.
+The lowest level of formal action is “Warn”.
+This has no long-term consequences yet, and is not reported officially to the Graduate School.

 The second formal level is “Probation”.
 This is reported to the Graduate school and usually comes with a schedule for completion of various requirements.